Using SQLite to dramatically increase speed of integrated tests in Lumen

-I had a problem in Lumen where each of my integrated test run for about a minute.
-This was really slow and counterproductive for me.
+I had a problem in Lumen where each of my integrated tests ran for about a minute.
+This was slow and counterproductive for me.
 My initial setup was using a separate MySQL testing database to conduct the integrated tests.
 I tried to use an SQLite connection instead and I surprisingly garnered some surprising results.

 In our case, override the testing environment variables in your

 This will tell the testing environment to set up an in-memory database.

 As an example, my test suite uses the Lumen